EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

     One of the scripts requires that the **Active Directory module for Windows PowerShell** feature is installed.
 Verify this on both servers before continuing by opening the **Add Roles and Features Wizard**, and from **Features** check the following: _Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools > Active Directory Module for Windows PowerShell_.

-### 2.3 Adding Application Resources in ECX cluster to Control a Exchnage Mailbox Database
+### 2.4 Add Application Resources in ECX cluster to Control an Exchange Mailbox Database

 **STEP :- 1**